-Good comedies are hard to come by, but any movie from the 1980s with Eddie Murphy in it is guaranteed to generate more than a few belly laughs and a good time overall.
-Trading Places is just one of his many hits during that era where his appearance simply made the movie.
+Good comedies are hard to come by, but any movie from the 1980s with Eddie Murphy in it is guaranteed to generate more than a few belly laughs and a fun time overall.
+Trading Places is just one of his many hits during an era where his superstardom was at its peak.
 Unfortunately, this so-called "35th Anniversary Edition" is a mere re-packaging of the original ten-year-old Blu-ray release, which is a shame since it remains one Murphy's (not to mention co-star Dan Aykroyd and director John Landis's) best films.
 So while the recycled contents do not justify double-dipping, new fans will want to pick up this Recommended title.

 For those who were not part of the movie-going public back during the Reagan Revolution, the personality that was (is?)
 Eddie Murphy cannot be overstated.
 His rise to fame on Saturday Night Live (during one of its most notoriously lousy seasons in the show's history) and subsequent breakthrough success in 48 Hours made him one of the hottest talents around.
 Even in critically detested movies like The Golden Child and Best Defense (which amounted to little more than a cameo appearance), his name guaranteed box office success and redeemed even his most disappointing work (Harlem Nights, Beverly Hills Cop II).